borisblagov/2025web/content/post/2025_07_03 BG MF-VAR/index.md

 | GDP                        |                           | SA, in growth rates         | Eurostat            |

 The currently available high frequency indicators for Q2 in the beginning of July are mostly surveys, financial data and prices.
 From the hard indicators we have industrial prodcution, construction, and retail for April, as well as tourist data for April and May.

-Here is how the "ragged edge" of the data looks like
+This is how the currently available data ("ragged edge") looks like:

 {{< table path="dataM_BG_test.csv" header="true" caption="Ragged edge for the BG MF-VAR model (untransformed)" >}}